WalletConnectFoundation/wcn/docs/node-operator-onboarding.md

 # Port of the Prometheus metrics server.
 export METRICS_SERVER_PORT=3014

-# Port of the Migration API metrics server.
-export MIGRATION_API_SERVER_PORT=3015
 ```

 ### Prepare your infrastructure

 #### Firewall

-`Raft API`, `Replica API` and `Migration API` server ports need to be open for all connections in your firewall settings.
+`Raft API` and `Replica API` server ports need to be open for all connections in your firewall settings.
-Default ports are `3010`, `3011` and `3015`, however you can change them as described in the previous section.
+Default ports are `3010` and `3011`, however you can change them as described in the previous section.

 #### Graceful shutdown